leithdm/shooty-rocks/README.md

 ## Overview

-CovidRoids is a remake of the classic Asteroids game, with a modern theme.
+Covidroids is a remake of the classic *Asteroids* game, with a modern theme.
 You can view the deployed game [here](https://leithdm.github.io/milestone-project-2/).

 <br/>